John Stout House

 The John Stout House is a historic house in Hamilton, Montana.
 It was built in 1900 for John Stout, a farmer from Missouri.
 In 1910, it was inherited by his daughter Josephine, who lived here with her husband, John McClintic.
 The latter worked for copper baron Marcus Daly.

 The house was designed in the Colonial Revival and Queen Anne architectural styles.
 It has been listed on the National Register of Historic Places since August 26, 1988.

+In 2022, the house was moved approximately 140 yards to the Southeast to accommodate future commercial and residential expansions.